 Have you ever wanted to explore a remote island and unplug?
 Sleep in a wooden tree house and have it all to yourself?
 Wake up to the sound of the ocean waves?

-There’s a place near Bali where you can do all of that, and it’s very budget friendly.
+There’s a place near Bali where you can do all of that, and it’s very budget friendly — it’s called the Nusa Penida treehouse!

-The island is Nusa Penida, and the name of the place is Rumah Pohon Molenteng (‘Rumah Pohon’ is just Indonesian for tree house, and Molenteng is the name of the village).
+This is on the island of Nusa Penida, and the full name of the place is Rumah Pohon Molenteng (‘Rumah Pohon’ is just Indonesian for tree house, and Molenteng is the name of the village).

 Visiting The Tree Houses

-I first visited the Molenteng treehouse in 2017, and then came back and stayed a night in it the next week, and it was probably one of the coolest things I’ve ever had the pleasure of doing in my travels.
+I first visited the Nusa Penida treehouse in 2017, and then came back and stayed a night in it the next week, and it was probably one of the coolest things I’ve ever had the pleasure of doing in my travels.

 The room and bed are very basic, but the views and location are out of this world.
 You will feel like a modern day Robinson Crusoe, guaranteed.